 Each public meeting had public notices and met the County's guidelines in its Citizen Participation Plan.
 The public notifications are included in the Appendix.
-The County will allow for the Citizen Participation Plan to include virtual/online public hearings in place of, or in addition to, in-person hearings, such as during times of a state of emergency or serious public health emergency, or even as a matter of general practice
+The County will allow for the Citizen Participation Plan to include virtual/online public hearings in place of, or in addition to, in-person hearings as a matter of general practice